-Each Series of Notes benefits from Series-specific enhancements in the form of excess spread and amounts deposited in a cash reserve account.
-The ownership interest in receivables represents the amount payable to CNH Capital Canada for the purchase of the receivables.
-The Due to Seller ("Due to Seller") represents the excess spread is the monthly excess of all interest collections on the receivables after the Trust payment obligations are satisfied.
-The reserve accounts are Series-specific accounts funded at the time of issuance of the relevant Series from the proceeds of the issuance.
-Amounts on deposit in the reserve account for a Series are available to cover any shortfalls in funds available to meet specific payments for that Series as outlined in the related transaction documents and will not be released to the Seller until that Series is paid in full.
+Each Series of Notes benefits from Series-specific enhancements in the form of required overcollateralization amounts, excess spread and amounts deposited in a cash reserve account.
+The Trust does not recognize the receivables purchased from CNH Capital Canada as an asset because the transaction does not transfer significantly all the risks and rewards.
+As such, CNH Capital Canada continues to carry the receivables on its balance sheet and the Trust accounts for its ownership interest in receivables as a secured loan with the Seller.
+The Due to Seller ("Due to Seller") represents the required overcollateralization amounts, which will not be released to the Seller until that Series is paid in full, and excess spread.
+The overcollateralization amount for a Series is the amount by which the aggregate principal balance of its receivables exceeds the aggregate principal balance of its Notes.
+These interests are subordinated to the Notes issued by the Trust.
+The excess spread due to CNH Industrial Capital Canada represents the monthly excess of all principal and interest collections on the receivables after the Trust's payment obligations are satisfied.
+The cash reserve accounts are Series-specific accounts funded at the time of issuance of the relevant Series from the proceeds of the issuance.
+Amounts on deposit in the cash reserve account for a Series are available to cover any shortfalls in funds available to meet specific payments for that Series as outlined in the related transaction documents and will not be released to the Seller until that Series is paid in full.